bozotics/bozotics.github.io/resources/2020-06-03-Electronics2/5-interference.md

 <section markdown=1 data-transition="slide">

-Probably no time to do interference separately, it's damn boring anyways and it only really occurs for i2c so just touch on this briefly:
+Probably no time to do interference separately, it's boring anyways and it only really occurs for i2c so:

 - i2c requires very very precise timing signals
 - has some wonky pull up system since it is open drain (you pull it low but